erinrwhite/managing-humans/README.md

 More and more, though, we collectively envision a newer type of manager - the service-based manager who empowers his/her team and becomes the conduit for that team's work.
 This manager guides strategic direction, sets goals and lets the team decide how to get there with as little obstruction as possible.
 This is the ideal situation and one that encourages people to do good work that they can stand behind.
 This is a great model, and doing this is really hard!

-[slide: tinkerers] Part of pursuing this service-based model is recognizing our own assumptions about your team and making sure that they align with where we need to be.
+[slide: tinkerers] Part of pursuing this service-based model is recognizing your own assumptions about your team and making sure that they align with where we need to be.
 Rather than assume the worst, my assumption is that the people on my team are *curious, mission-driven tinkerers* who want to be here.
 All assumptions about the work they do and their motivations flows from there.

 ### your work, lol